 Signs of the End of the Age

-In His talk with the Disciples, Christ emphasizes the importance of having endurance when dealing with difficulties.
-A life with Christ does not necessarily mean a life with no struggles.
-In fact, it is quite the contrary.
+Christ emphasizes to His Disciples the importance of having endurance when facing difficulties.
+A life with Christ does not necessarily mean a life with no struggles; in fact, it is quite the contrary.
 If you look at the history of our Coptic Church, some of the most Holy of Saints were martyred and killed for the sake of Christ.
 Thus, Jesus tells the Disciples, “And you will be hated by all for my name’s sake.
 But the one who endures to the end will be saved” (Mark 13:13).
-In life, we will face struggle, but as long as we endure and remain steadfast in our faith, we will receive the reward of eternal life.

-In the Catholic Epistle from today (James 4:7-5:5), James emphasizes the importance of remaining loyal to God, even when it may seem difficult.
+In the Catholic Epistle from today (James 4:7-5:5), St. James emphasizes the importance of remaining loyal to God, even when it may seem difficult.
 It is written, “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”
 We must resist temptation and always submit ourselves to the will of God, even if there are seemingly easier paths apart from God.
 As St. Hilary of Poitiers explains, “They are blessed who endure until the goal of perfect happiness is reached, when the expectation of faith reaches toward complete fulfillment.”
 True happiness and fulfillment cannot be reached until we have obtained eternal rest with Christ.
+Therefore, the Church constantly reminds us in the Midnight prayers that vigilance must be joined with repentance: “Behold, the Bridegroom is coming at midnight; blessed is the servant whom He finds watching.”

 Sources: